generalustelaru/ophir-2d/RULES.md

 ## Setup and Goal

+Your goal is to collect as many VP as possible before the end game is triggered.
+Points are secured via donations of **gold**, **silver**, and **trade goods** at the **temple**.
+Leftover gold and silver also add 5 and 3 VP reespectively.
+Favor and coins are used for breaking ties.

 At game start, the map layout is revealed.
 Each player will now have to select a **specialist**.
 The specialist provides a unique special ability, some starting **favor** (an alternate currency), and, usually, a **specialty** trade good.

 Each player will control a single **ship** that will appear in the center **zone**.